Cave paintings in India: Yogimatha

 The rock painting of the Yogimatha (10th millennium BCE) of Nuapada District of Odisha which was an older script in India.
 The script 'Ga', and 'o' (tha) was discovered from Yogimatha rock painting, this painting saw a person with four animals and write some alphabet.
 That painting created a word Like "Gaitha" (very popular Odia word at present 'Gotha' or 'group' in English).
 This art closely related to this alphabet.
 This alphabet has similarity to Dhauli and Jaugada Inscription's script of Ashok.
 It was the ancient form of Indian script, and it is the first glimpse of possible origin of the Odia language and script.

 Tamil Nadu

 In Tamil Nadu, ancient Paleolithic cave paintings are found in Padiyendhal, Alampadi, Kombaikadu, Kilvalai, Settavarai and Nehanurpatti.
 The paintings have not been dated, but they could be around 30,000 to 10,000 years old, as they use similar art form of Bhimbetka rock shelters in Bhopal.

-In the Nilagiri Hills, they are also found in Kumittipathi, Mavadaippu and Karikkiyur.
+In the Nilgiri Hills, they are also found in Kumittipathi, Mavadaippu and Karikkiyur.
 In Theni District they are found in the Andipatti Hills.